helmholtz-analytics/heat/README.md

 ---

-Heat is a distributed tensor framework for high performance data analytics.
+Heat is a distributed tensor framework for high performance data analytics

 # Project Status